mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *Action) SetActionRefId(v string)
 ```

-SetActionRefId gets a reference to the given datadog.NullableString and assigns it to the ActionRefId field.
+SetActionRefId gets a reference to the given common.NullableString and assigns it to the ActionRefId field.

 <a name="Action.SetActionRefIdNil"></a>
 ### func \(\*Action\) [SetActionRefIdNil](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_action.go#L167>)